MinJoooo/Modified-Mask-RCNN-UI/README.md

-# MMR-UI-Modified-Mask-RCNN-UI
+# Modified-Mask-RCNN-UI
-This code is the UI of the MRR.
+This code is the UI of the Modified Mask RCNN UI.